Jakku7/react-images-zoom/README.md

 A simple, responsive lightbox React JS component for displaying an array of images with zooming and rotating capabilities.
 This is a fork of [jossmac/react-images](https://github.com/jossmac/react-images) and [simokhalil/react-images-extended](https://github.com/simokhalil/react-images-extended)

-### Why this fork ?
+### Why this fork?
-I needed something like jossmac's react-images but with extended features like zooming and rotating, with the ability to save selelcted zoom level (scaling) and rotation angle via API, and re-apply them initially on get.
+Fork is based on xiaoman885 react-images-zoom repository.
+I needed it to add additional stuff and make some small fixed for zoom and rotate features.

 ### Quick start